nanoporetech/tombo/docs/plotting.rst

 Model Plotting
 ^^^^^^^^^^^^^^

 Plots are also enabled to visualize the different testing frameworks available in Tombo.
-Thses plots would additionally include a control sample, the standard model or any non-standard base model, visualizing the control sample comparison, de novo testing and log likelihood ratio tests respectively.
+These plots include a control sample, the standard model or any non-standard base model, visualizing the control sample comparison, de novo and log likelihood ratio tests respectively.

-Control these plots with these options: ``--control-fast5-basedirs``, ``--tombo-model-filename``, ``--alternate-model-filename``, ``--plot-standard-model``, and ``--plot-alternate-model``
+Control these plots with these options: ``--control-fast5-basedirs``, ``--plot-standard-model``, ``--plot-alternate-model 5mC``, ``--tombo-model-filename``, and ``--alternate-model-filename``.

 ----